-- Complaints of sexual harassment by a college executive, faculty member, staff member, or teaching assistant are reported to and investigated by the employee's immediate supervisor, or the Programs Manager, or any other senior College official.
-(If any person to whom the report would be directed is involved in or is associated with the alleged conduct, the report must be directed to another senior official who is not involved.) - Complaints of sexual harassment by a student are reported to and investigated by the Programs Manager.
+- Complaints of sexual harassment by a college executive, faculty member, staff member, or teaching assistant are reported to and investigated by the employee's immediate supervisor, or the Director of Student Services & Programs, or any other senior College official.
+(If any person to whom the report would be directed is involved in or is associated with the alleged conduct, the report must be directed to another senior official who is not involved.) - Complaints of sexual harassment by a student are reported to and investigated by the Director of Student Services & Programs.
 (If any person to whom the report would be directed is involved in or is associated with the alleged conduct, the report must be directed to another senior official who is not involved.) - An appropriate and timely response to each complaint will be provided. - No individual who makes a good faith report shall be subjected to retaliation, including harassment or any adverse employment, academic, or educational consequence, as a result of making a report.